Modern Slavery Statement and Policy

 All suppliers and subcontractors are required to comply with our mandatory onboarding process.
 During onboarding (and then again at revalidation of suppliers), we require suppliers to complete a detailed questionnaire.
 This questionnaire includes:

-The Board of Directors, facilitated by Stone’s Chief Procurement Officer and supported by the Director of Human Resources implements, and oversees our company-wide human rights commitments (found within the policies and procedures below) and the design of processes to prevent, mitigate, and remediate related impacts, including any relating to modern slavery:
+The Board of Directors, facilitated by Stone’s Chief Procurement Officer and supported by the Director of People Operations implements, and oversees our company-wide human rights commitments (found within the policies and procedures below) and the design of processes to prevent, mitigate, and remediate related impacts, including any relating to modern slavery:

 This combined annual statement and policy is led, prepared, and is ultimately owned by the Chief Procurement Officer.
 However, in recognition that all business functions across the company play a role in addressing modern slavery risks, the following functions were specifically consulted in the preparation of this joint statement and policy: